sansecio/corediff/README.md

 ```
 Usage:
-  corediff [OPTIONS] <path>...
+  magento-corediff [OPTIONS] <path>...

 Application Options:
   -d, --database=     Hash database path (default: download Sansec database)
   -a, --add           Add new hashes to DB, do not check
+  -m, --merge         Merge databases
-  -f, --full      Scan everything, not just core paths.
+  -i, --ignore-paths  Scan everything, not just core paths.
   -v, --verbose       Show what is going on

-Help Options:
-  -h, --help      Show this help message
 ```

 In the following example, Corediff reports a malicious backdoor in `cron.php`: